How to protect your worms from extreme summer heat

 We are told to stay in the shade or in a cool place, remain properly hydrated and avoid physical exertion… In a word, to protect ourselves from the heat.

-All this good advice also applies to the worms and particularly in case of a heat wave.
+All these good advices also apply to the worms and particularly in case of heat waves.

 But how can we handle the excessive heat in the worm composter during a heat wave ?

-First of all, let’s see what’s happening in the worm composter when it’s hot.
-It will help you to easily understand all the advice to protect the worms and avoid catastrophe.
+First, let’s see what’s happening in the worm composter when it’s hot.
+It will help you to easily understand all the advices to protect the worms and avoid catastrophe.